IsaBeau-Dev/CK3-ColorPicker-Gimp-Plugin/README.md

    - Run the CK3 ColorPicker Gimp Plugin.
 (You can find it in the menu bar (bar at the top) under `CK3`)
    - ![image](https://github.com/IsaBeau-Dev/CK3-ColorPicker-Gimp-Plugin/assets/90000605/771a576d-1c16-4b02-8b23-74eeaa71c27d)
    - A window will appear, allowing you to search for provinces by name (You will see a list with all entries of definition.csv and can scroll trough it.).
+   - For now just ignore the terminal/console that pops up and **DONT CLOSE IT** please.

 3. **Select a Province**:
    - Find the name of the province you want to work with and click it.